-The loan product serves as a template that defines the permits, parameters, and settings and limits of loan accounts under the specific loan product.
-Once, a loan product is defined, the settings of the loan product apply to all loan accounts created within that product.
-Therefore, all loan accounts must be linked to a loan product.
+The loan product serves as a template that defines the parameters, settings, and limits of loan accounts under the specific loan product.
+On Woodcore all loan accounts are required to be required to a loan product.
+Once, a loan product is defined, the settings of the loan product apply to all loan accounts with that product.

 For example, a Student Loan product with features that allow monthly repayment and a maximum principal amount of N500,00.
-A loan account linked to this loan product must be created with a principal amount not exceeding N500,000.
+These parameters set in this product will apply to all loan accounts linked to this loan product, therefore the loan accounts will be created with a principal amount not exceeding N500,000.

 To create a Loan product:

 - On the navigation pane, select Utilities > Products > Loan products.

 - Click on the Create button at the top right of the screen